Jonzee1914/shop-shop/README.md

 # Shop-shop-redux
 ### Description
-A MERN stack e-commerce site that has been refactored to use Redux sto manage glodal state.
+A MERN stack e-commerce site that has been refactored to use Redux to manage glodal state.

 ## Deployed version can be found at
 ## Preview